Our mission is to serve the mindfulness community and to advance the health and well-being of the general public by:

 We offer retreats and training in both Mindfulness Self Compassion (MSC) and Mindfulness-based Compassionate Living (MBCL).

 Teacher training and CPPD

-The Mindfulness Network is currently in the final stages of an agreement to deliver Teacher Training and Continuing Personal and Professional Development courses under licence from Bangor University.
-Quality assurance and programme development will be under the governance of the University.
-More details will be available shortly.
-Meanwhile you can book future courses directly with the Centre for Mindfulness Research and Practice at Bangor University.
+The Mindfulness Network delivers Teacher Training and Continuing Personal and Professional Development courses under licence from Bangor University.
+Quality assurance and programme development is under the joint governance with the University.

 The aim of Personal Practice Mentoring (PPM) is to support ongoing personal mindfulness practice within a secular framework and context, through one-to-one sessions, with an experienced mindfulness-based teacher/supervisor.
 PPM is separate to the key role of supervision in professional mindfulness-based teacher training and development, and does not replicate this role in any way.